 The consolidated financial statements include the accounts of Ingram Micro and its subsidiaries (collectively referred to herein as the "Company").
-These financial statements have been prepared by the Company, without audit, pursuant to the rules and regulations of the Securities and Exchange Commission (the "SEC").
-In the opinion of management, the accompanying unaudited consolidated financial statements contain all material adjustments (consisting of only normal, recurring adjustments) necessary to fairly state the financial position of the Company as of April 2, 2005, and its results of operations and cash flows for the thirteen weeks ended April 2, 2005 and April 3, 2004.
+These financial statements have been prepared by the Company, without audit, pursuant to the rules and regulations of the United States Securities and Exchange Commission (the "SEC").
+In the opinion of management, the accompanying unaudited consolidated financial statements contain all material adjustments (consisting of only normal, recurring adjustments) necessary to fairly state the financial position of the Company as of October 1, 2005, and its results of operations for the thirteen and thirty-nine weeks ended October 1, 2005 and October 2, 2004, and cash flows for the thirty-nine weeks ended October 1, 2005 and October 2, 2004.
 All significant intercompany accounts and transactions have been eliminated in consolidation.
 As permitted under the applicable rules and regulations of the SEC, these financial statements do not include all disclosures and footnotes normally included with annual consolidated financial statements and, accordingly, should be read in conjunction with the consolidated financial statements and the notes thereto, included in the Company's Annual Report on Form 10-K filed with the SEC for the year ended January 1, 2005.
-The results of operations for the thirteen weeks ended April 2, 2005 may not be indicative of the results of operations that can be expected for the full year.
+The results of operations for the thirteen and thirty-nine weeks ended October 1, 2005 may not be indicative of the results of operations that can be expected for the full year.